grisov/quickDictionary/readme.md

 * To work with voice synthesizers profiles were used ideas from the Switch Synth add-on (thanks to Tyler Spivey).

 ## Change log

+### Version 2.2
+* the add-on has been tested for compatibility with NVDA 2023.1;
+* fixed interaction with new API of the Lexicala service.

 ### Version 2.1.5
 * the add-on has been tested for compatibility with NVDA 2022.1;